You Gotta Quintet: Theme song

 The 'You Gotta Quintet' Theme" is used to open and close the show.
-The lyrics of the theme song changes depending on the seasons; the spring version from March to May, summer from June to August, autumn from September to November, winter version from December to February.
-The lyrics of the opening theme was changed in 2007.
+The lyrics of the theme song changes depending on the seasons; the spring version from March to May, summer from June to August, autumn from September to November, and winter from December to February.
+The lyrics of the opening theme changed starting in 2007.

 Singing corner

 In this featurette the Quintet song team presents original songs, works derived from classical material, and folk songs.
-Here are some of them.